Submit Comments and Posting Policy for Public Comments

 Posting Policy for Public Comments

-The Freedom of Information Act (FOIA) Advisory Committee seeks public comment on its activities and other FOIA matters.
-The following policies apply to letters and comments submitted to the FOIA Advisory Committee.
+The FOIA Advisory Committee welcomes public comment on its activities.
+We post written public comments to our Public Comments page.
+The following policies apply to letters and written comments submitted to the FOIA Advisory Committee.

-Your comments are welcome at any time.
-We will circulate written comments and letters submitted to Committee members and post them to the website as soon as possible upon receipt.
+- Your comments are welcome at any time.
+We will review written comments and letters and share them with Committee members.
+We will use our discretion regarding whether to post them to the Committee website.

-The Office of Government Information Services (OGIS) will post all comments, with attachments and other supporting materials, to the FOIA Advisory Committee website without edits or redactions.
+- If OGIS determines that comments will be posted, we will post them with attachments and other supporting materials, to the FOIA Advisory Committee website without edits or redactions.
 This means that any business or personal information included in the correspondence such as names, addresses, e-mail addresses, and telephone numbers will be visible to the public.
 Submit only information that you wish to make available publicly.

-Comments to the FOIA Advisory Committee should be substantive commentary on topics pertaining to the Committee’s work.
-OGIS will not post comments that are clearly off-topic or that promote services or products.
+- Comments to the FOIA Advisory Committee should consist of substantive comments on topics pertaining to the Committee’s work.
+OGIS will not post comments that:

-Gratuitous links to products, services, or entities to sites are viewed as spam and will not be posted.
+- contain gratuitous links to products, services, or entities to sites are viewed as spam.

-OGIS does not discriminate against any views, but reserves the right not to post comments that do not adhere to these standards.
+- OGIS reserves the right not to post comments that do not adhere to these standards.

 For comments submitted via email: